-To find out if you need a visa to travel to Brazil, click here Brazil adopts a policy of reciprocity regarding visas.
-This means that nationals of countries that require visas for Brazilian citizens will need a visa to travel to Brazil.
-According to the Brazilian law, Brazil needs to sign an agreement, on a reciprocal basis, to offer visa waiver to national of another country.
+To find out if you need a visa to travel to Brazil, click here.
+Brazil adopts a policy of reciprocity regarding visas; this means that nationals from countries that require visas for Brazilian citizens will need a visa to travel to Brazil.
+According to the Brazilian law, Brazil needs to sign an agreement on a reciprocal basis to offer visa waiver to nationals of other countries.
 Brazil has signed visa exemption agreements with more than 90 countries.

 Transport from/to the airport

-The Guarulhos International airport is located 25 km from the city center of São Paulo.
-Several bus, taxi and transfers companies provide airport shuttle.
+The Guarulhos International Airport is located 25 km from the city center of São Paulo.
+Several buses, taxis, and transfers companies provide airport shuttle.
 You can check for information at this page, or you can also use Uber and Cabify, they are good options.

 What level should I sign up for?

 Dancers will be split into four levels according to their skills.
-Levels are chosen by dancers on the registration and confirmed during the audition on Saturday, before the classes start.
+Levels are chosen by dancers at registration and confirmed during the audition on Saturday, before classes start.

 To those taking the first steps in Lindy Hop.
 You know 6-count and 8-count basics but still need to practice so that your body and ideas flow better when you’re dancing.